IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-2/README.md

 ### 3. Use Data Flow steps to keep track of your work

+What if you need to show a non-technical person the steps you took?
 What if we do something we don't want?

-We can undo (or redo) an action using the circular arrows:
+Within Data Refinery, we keep track of the steps and we can even undo (or redo) an action using the circular arrows:

 ![Undo recent action](../.gitbook/assets/images/dr/dr-undo-recent-action.png)